cf-song/cf-song.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🎓 About Me
 Chunfeng Song is currently a Research Scientist at [Shanghai AI Laboratory](https://www.shlab.org.cn), working with Prof. Wanli Ouyang.
 Before that, he was an Associate Professor with the Center for Research on Intelligent Perception and Computing (CRIPAC), National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences (CASIA), working with Prof. Tienniu Tan and Prof. Zhaoxiang Zhang.
-He received the PhD degree from the University of Chinese Academy of Sciences (UCAS) in 2020, under the supervision of Prof. Liang Wang.
+He received the PhD degree from Institute of Automation, Chinese Academy of Sciences (CASIA), and the University of Chinese Academy of Sciences (UCAS) in 2020, under the supervision of Prof. Liang Wang.
 He has published more than 30 conference and journal papers such as IEEE TPAMI, TIP, IJCV, PR, CVPR, ECCV, AAAI.
 His current research focuses on AI for science, especially Neuroscience and Brain science.

 # 🔈 Join Us
 Please feel free to contact me